lacker/coinkit/testnet/README.md

 This same command should also update the deployment, when a new "latest" image exists or when the yaml file has been updated.

-To expose the `cserver` to public internet ports, you need to create a kubernetes service and a firewall:
+To expose the `cserver` to public internet ports, you need to create a load balancer:

 ```
 kubectl apply -f ./service.yaml
-gcloud compute firewall-rules create cfirewall --allow tcp:30800,tcp:30900
 ```

-To find the external ip, run
+To find the external ip, run:

 ```
-gcloud compute instances list
+kubectl get services
 ```

-Then go to `your.external.ip:30800/healthz` in the browser.
+Once it displays an external ip, go to `your.external.ip:30800/healthz` in the browser.
 You should see an `OK`.
-Port `30800` is where status information is, port `30900` runs the peer-to-peer protocol.
+Port `8000` is where status information is, port `9000` runs the peer-to-peer protocol.

+You're going to want this IP to be static.
+Go to https://console.cloud.google.com/networking/addresses/list and use the dropdown to make this static.
+As long as you don't delete the load balancing service, it'll keep the same IP.

 ### 7. Updating the server